Our process for the perfect corporate video

 Your corporate video brief

-So we start with your brief.
+We start with your brief.

 Do you like to chat things out?
 Or take your time with a written brief?